Check your email or the flybuys website or app to see if you are eligible for this promotion.

 Enjoying a complimentary pretzel, raspberry custard dessert and glass of shiraz before my flight to Iran

-3. Credit your miles to the program that makes most sense to you
+3. Credit your miles to the program that makes the most sense to you

-Having Gold status with airberlin means that when I make a booking with another oneworld airline, I am sometimes provided access to emergency exit row seat pre-selection, such as with American Airlines.
+Having Gold status with Finnair (gained through a status match) means that when I make a booking with another oneworld airline, I am sometimes provided access to emergency exit row seat pre-selection, such as with American Airlines.

-However, even though I use my airberlin card (or just the number if I don’t have the card on me) on the day of the flight to enter the lounge, I ask the lounge attendant to change the frequent flyer number on my booking and credit my miles to my American Airlines AAdvantage or Qantas Frequent Flyer account, as my redemption opportunities are better with those airlines than with airberlin.
+However, even though I use my Finnair card (or just the number if I don’t have the card on me) on the day of the flight to enter the lounge, I ask the lounge attendant to change the frequent flyer number on my booking and credit my points to my American Airlines AAdvantage or Qantas Frequent Flyer account, as my redemption opportunities are better with those airlines than with Finnair.

 4. Place your Velocity or Qantas status on hold for parental leave

-Then keep your eye out for status credit promotions as well as deals to earn you big status credits/tier miles in one or two trips.
+Then keep your eye out for bonus Status Credit promotions as well as deals to earn you big status credits/tier miles in one or two trips.

 Once you have your status, status match whenever you can.

-And don’t forget to apply for a status hold with Velocity or Qantas when you have a baby.
+And don’t forget to apply for a status hold with Velocity or Qantas when you welcome a new addition into your family.